Rapid-Fire EDA process using Python for ML Implementation

 Observation:

-Let go and see the given data set file
+Let go and see the given data set file and perform some EDA techniques on them.

-the process of cleaning and unifying messy and complex data sets for easy access and analysis.
+The process of cleaning and unifying messy and complex data sets for easy access and analysis.

 Action: